codio/knowledge/source/instructors/admin/organization/auto-release-grades.rst

 .. meta::
-   :description: Enable or Disable Releasing Grades Automatically
+   :description: Enable or disable the release grades automatically feature, which releases the grades when the students complete the assignment.

 .. _auto-release-grades: